MentorMate/rn-bootstrap/README.md

 # rn-bootstrap CLI
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-The CLI facilitates the process of starting a new React Native project from scratch.
+The CLI facilitates the process of creating a new React Native project from scratch.
 When starting a new project with `rn-bootstrap` it automatically installs and sets up the following:
 - React
 - React Native